anamrzv/GUI-Server-App-For-Storaging-Collection/README.md

 **The server module executes collection management commands.** TCP protocol is used.

-*The collection is stored in a PostgresQL.
+*The collection is stored in a PostgreSQL.

 *Implemented multithreaded request processing.